Last Updated on December 1, 2023 by Laura Teso

 Someone says that the laments of the traitor’s ghost are well audible on cold full moon nights.

-The walls have been restored in 1920’s and 30′.
+The walls restoration dates back to 1920’s and 30′.
 That’s when the towers, sadly torn down in the past centuries, were reconstructed.
 They are 570 meters long and 2 meters thick.
 The visible towers are 11, while once they were 15.
 Their height is now about 6 meters, but in the Middle Ages they reached 15 meters.
 The doors are two: Porta Romea towards Siena and Porta di San Giovanni towards Florence.

 Since 2005 you can climb the walls and admire the panorama in two points.

-Nowadays there has been a rediscovery of this burg, as it is included in the via Francigena path, a medieval walking route for pilgrims, connecting Canterbury to Rome.
+Nowadays there has been a rediscovery of this burg.
+Plus it is along the via Francigena path, a medieval walking route for pilgrims, connecting Canterbury to Rome.

 The main piazza is Piazza Roma.
 Here you can see the sober church (1219) of Santa Maria Assunta.